Where to Find Free Outdoor Concerts This Summer Around DC - Washingtonian

 8999 Fort Hunt Rd., Alexandria

 Catch classic swing, bluegrass, and jazz performances until the end of August at the Fort Hunt amphitheater.
 Performances take place every Sunday at 7 PM.
-Limited picnic table seating is available, so guests are encouraged to bring their own blanket or chair.
+Limited picnic table seating is available, so guests are encouraged to bring a blanket or chair.
 Free.

 Netherlands Carillon Concerts